linode/docs/docs/kubernetes/what-is-kubernetes-cert-manager/index.md

 Cert-manager is a Kubernetes add-on designed to assist with the creation and management of TLS certificates.
 Similar to [Certbot](https://www.linode.com/docs/quick-answers/websites/secure-http-traffic-certbot/), cert-manager can automate the process of creating and renewing self-signed and signed certificates for a large number of use cases, with a specific focus on container orchestration tools like Kubernetes.

-## In This Guide

-In this guide, you will learn about how cert-manager works to create certificates, the options available for creating certificates, and then use cert-manager to create two public signed certificates using only Kubernetes and cert-manager tooling.

-## Before you Begin
+{{< note >}}

-- You should have a working knowledge of Kubernetes' key concepts, including master and worker nodes, Pods, Deployments, and Services.
+This guide assumes a working knowledge of Kubernetes key concepts, including master and worker nodes, Pods, Deployments, and Services.
 For more information on Kubernetes, see our [Beginner's Guide to Kubernetes](/docs/kubernetes/beginners-guide-to-kubernetes/) series.
+{{</ note >}}

 ## Understanding Cert Manager Concepts